-Canteen acknowledges Aboriginal and Torres Strait Islander peoples as Australia's First Peoples and sovereign Custodians of this land.
-We pay our respects to Elders past, present and emerging.
-We are committed to providing inclusive and appropriate support for First Nations young people, their kin and community impacted by cancer.
-First Nations peoples are respectfully advised this resource may contain images, names or stories of people who have passed away.
+Canteen acknowledges Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of this land.
+We pay our respects to Elders past, present and future.
+We are committed to providing inclusive and appropriate support for Aboriginal and Torres Strait Islander young people, their kin and community.